wrms-coding-club/.github/profile/README.md

-# WRMS Coding Club
+# wrms-coding-club
-This is the official github organization for the WRMS coding club.
+The official github organization for the WRMS afterschool coding club.